 Once complete, submit your proposal and supporting materials to IRBfirstname.lastname@example.org.
 Depending on the level of review and necessary revisions, the approval process could take anywhere from a week to a month or more.

 Once Your Protocol is Approved

 Once approved, you may begin conducting your research study with the understanding that you must conduct the study following the procedures described in the approved protocol.
 If it is necessary to change the study’s procedures, the IRB must be contacted and informed of the necessary amendment to the IRB protocol with an updated protocol document and description of the changes and why they are necessary.

 Participants, investigators, or other observers should inform the IRB immediately if any of the following occur:

 - Investigators are deviating from the approved study protocol

 The CalArts IRB is required to notify the Office of Human Research Protections in the event of unanticipated risks or injury.
 Additionally, investigators found to be out of compliance with the approved study protocol may have their study suspended.

-If you have any questions or concerns, contact the IRB at IRBfirstname.lastname@example.org or contact the chair, Zach Morgan, directly at email@example.com.
+If you have any questions or concerns, contact the IRB at IRBemail@example.com or Wenjuan Sang at firstname.lastname@example.org.